 b does not include lifetime due to tropospheric halogen loss

-c uncertainties indicate ± 1-standard deviation
+c uncertainties indicate ±1 standard deviation

 [END TABLE 6.2HERE]

 The present-day BU methane chemical lifetime shows a larger spread than that in the TD estimates (Table 6.2) in line with the spread seen in the sink estimates.
 The spread in the methane lifetime calculated by three CMIP6 ESMs is narrower and is enclosed within the spread of the BU CCMI model ensemble.
-Based on the consideration that the small imbalance in total methane sources versus sinks derived from TD estimates is close to the observed atmospheric methane growth rate (see Table 5.2), the TD values are assessed to be the best estimates for this assessment.
-The relative uncertainty (1-sigma) is taken to be the same as that in AR5, i.e., 11.8%, 33% and 10% for chemical, soil and total lifetime, respectively.
-The central estimate of the total atmospheric methane lifetime assessed here is the same as that in the AR5.
+Based on the consideration that the small imbalance in total methane sources versus sinks derived from TD estimates is close to the observed atmospheric methane growth rate (Table 5.2), the TD values are assessed to be the best estimates for this assessment.
+The relative uncertainty (1 standard deviation) is taken to be the same as that in AR5 (i.e., 11.8%, 33% and 10% for chemical, soil and total lifetime, respectively).
+The central estimate of the total atmospheric methane lifetime assessed here is the same as that in AR5.

-The methane perturbation lifetime (τpert) is defined as the e-folding time it takes for methane burden to decay back to its initial value after being perturbed by a change in methane emissions.
+The methane perturbation lifetime (τpert) is defined as the e-folding time it takes for the methane burden to decay back to its initial value after being perturbed by a change in methane emissions.
 Perturbation lifetime is longer than the total atmospheric lifetime of methane as an increase in methane emissions decreases tropospheric OH which in turn decreases the lifetime and therefore the methane burden (Prather, 1994; Fuglestvedt et al., 1996; Holmes et al., 2013; Holmes, 2018).
-Since perturbation lifetime relates changes in emissions to changes in burden, it is used to determine the emissions metrics assessed in Chapter 7 Section 7.6.
+Since perturbation lifetime relates changes in emissions to changes in burden, it is used to determine the emissions metrics assessed in Chapter 7 (Section 7.6).
 The perturbation lifetime is related to the atmospheric lifetime as τpert = f * τtotal where f is the feedback factor and is calculated as f = 1/(1-s), where s = - δ (ln τtotal)/ δ (ln[CH4]) (Prather et al., 2001).
 Since there are no observational constraints for either τpert or f, these quantities are derived from CCMs or ESMs.
-AR5 used f = 1.34 ± 0.06 based on a combination of multimodel (mostly CTMs and a few CCMs) estimates (Holmes et al., 2013).
+AR5 used f = 1.34 ± 0.06 based on a combination of multi-model (mostly CTMs and a few CCMs) estimates (Holmes et al., 2013).
 A recent model study explored new aspects of methane feedbacks finding that the strength of the feedback, typically treated as a constant, varies in space and time but will in all likelihood remain within 10% over the 21st century (Holmes, 2018).
-For this assessment, the value of f is assessed to be 1.30 ± 0.07 based on a six member ensemble of AerChemMIP ESMs (Thornhill et al., 2021a).
+For this Assessment, the value of f is assessed to be 1.30 ± 0.07 based on a six-member ensemble of AerChemMIP ESMs (Thornhill et al., 2021b).
 This f value is slightly smaller but within the range of the AR5 value.
 This results in an overall perturbation methane lifetime of 11.8 ± 1.8 years, within the range of the AR5 value of 12.4 ± 1.4 years.
 The methane perturbation lifetime assessed here is used in the calculation of emission metrics in Section 7.6.

 Ozone (O3)

-Tropospheric ozone
+Tropospheric Ozone